 Cons: Need to buy tickets (easy to do and cheap)

-This is my top recommendation.
+This is my top recommendation for how to get to KLIA from KLIA2 and vice versa.
 Taking the Express Rail Link (ERL KLIA to KLIA2) is only a three-minute journey between the two terminals.
 It is cheap and simple and I always think trains are more fun 🙂

-The KLIA to KLIA2 train schedule is seven services during peak hours and five during non-peak hours so you shouldn’t need to wait long.
+The KLIA to KLIA2 train schedule is seven services an hour during peak hours and five during non-peak hours so you shouldn’t need to wait long.

-Adults currently cost MYR2 and kids MYR1.
+Adults currently cost MYR2 and kids MYR1 to take the KLIA to KLIA2 train or the train from KLIA2 to KLIA (so it’s the same cost in either direction).
 Kids need a ticket from two years old.

 The train stations are within each of the terminals so it is also the easiest option especially as it avoids the longer walk to the Transportation Hub at KLIA2.